 Once you’ve completed your questionnaire, filled out your shipping information, and confirmed your order, your stylist will gather pieces and ship them out to you!
 The fun part is that you really have no idea what they’re going to pick.
 I tend to be more of a “basic” shopper and could use some creativity in choosing new styles that I may not consider if left to my own devices.

-Below you’ll find two Stitch Fix boxes: one from Spring of 2020 and the second from Fall 2020.
+For this Stitch Fix Review, I’ve included both prices and examples for two separate Stitch Fix Boxes: one from Spring of 2020 and the second from Fall 2020.